skullyflower/hire-dragon/README.md

-# react-typescript-starter
+# hire-dragon

+To install run # yarn

-Barebones React/TypeScript/Vite app with ESLint and Prettier configs included
+built using Ante's Barebones React/TypeScript/Vite app with ESLint and Prettier configs included